aaronbloomfield/ics/hws/hw-rsa.md

 ### Command line parameters

-The `main()` method should not need to be modified.
+The `main()` method should not need to be modified for the final submission (feel free to modify it any way you want to test your code).
 It will call the appropriate methods as indicated by the command line parameters, which are described [here](rsa/html/cmdparam.html).
 In almost all cases, output (progress, status messages, etc.) should ONLY be printed to the standard output if the `-verbose` option is set, and should be enough that we can understand what is happening.
 The *only* time output should be printed to the terminal is when (1) a signature does not match, and (2) an error condition is encountered (which, in theory, should not happen with our tests on properly implemented code).

 Note that the command-line parameters are parsed __in order__ - this means that if you call `java RSA -keygen 10 -verbose`, you will not